Russian

 • Free tuition for senior citizens over the age of 62 who audit

-At the second-year level, we offer Second Year Russian as a three-quarter 5-credit series: RUS 201, 202, and 203.
+At the second-year level, we offer Second Year Russian as a three-term 5-credit series: RUS 201, 202, and 203.
 This series begins each year in the fall.
 The Russian program’s 200-level specialty courses focus on Russian culture, film, and literature.
 Three Russian literature and culture courses are taught: RUS 241Great Russian Writers-19th Century, RUS 242 Great Russian Writers-20th Century and RUS 261B Russian Culture.
 All are conducted in English and no knowledge of Russian is needed.

 What will you do with a PCC Russian education?